Rundiz-WP/bbfse-plug/readme.txt

 * Navbar responsive wrapper (collapse, offcanvas)
 * Navbar navigation (display menu items)

+Tested up to PHP 8.5.

+= Nav menu item help. =

+The navbar consists of 4 parts.
+1. Bootstrap navbar container.
+2. Bootstrap navbar toggler button.
+3. Bootstrap navbar responsive wrapper.
+4. Bootstrap navbar navigation.

+To use `navbar-brand`, you can use WordPress core row and add class `navbar-brand` to it.
+Then you can add site logo, site title into row.

+To use dropdown menu divider, add class `dropdown-divider` to sub menu item.

 == Frequently Asked Questions ==

 = What version of Bootstrap you use? =